Holiday in Term Time Policy

 It is inevitable that time lost by young people due to family holidays taken in term time can be disruptive to their education.
 We advise that wherever possible, absence from school should be avoided as it can have a serious effect on your child’s educational progress, and can create difficulties for them on their return to school.

 The school MUST be informed, preferably in advance, if you wish to take your child out of school for a religious festival.
 The school allows one day to be taken for religious observance.
 If you require an additional day, a holiday request form should be completed in advance.
-Many staff at school work very hard to help your child to succeed and achieve their best potential.
+Many staff members at school work very hard to help your child to succeed and achieve their best potential.
 I trust you will support us in this matter, in partnership with Gladesmore School.

 Thank you for your continued support.